How to Choose a Dog Walker

 As states start to open up across the country, easing up on their stay-at-home orders, and individuals returning to the work place, some are faced with the question of what to do with their dog.
 You have probably heard and read about shelters emptying out from people adopting pets during this time but now that people are going back to work, they are faced with the dilemma of hiring a dog walker and unsure how to go about it.
-As a professional dog walker, this is the most common question I get from family and friends- How to Choose a Dog Walker.
+This is the most common question I get from family and friends- How to Choose a Dog Walker.

 Just like with any business, not all professional dog walkers are the same.
 Some are more qualified, experienced and invested than others.
 And just like meeting a new person, you and your dog will find a better connection with some walkers than others.
 Before signing up your pooch for a dog walk, follow these steps to ensure that the experience is smooth and a positive one to get the perfect match for you and your dog.